drshahizan/Python_EDA/Malaysia EDA/Lab/readme.md

          PM2.5 AQI Value : AQI value of Particulate Matter with a diameter of 2.5 micrometers or less of the city

          PM2.5 AQI Category : AQI category of Particulate Matter with a diameter of 2.5 micrometers or less of the city

+<h4>Conclusion</h4>
+From the above analysis, the air quality across the vast majority of Malaysia is moderate, or within acceptable limits.
+However, there may be a risk for some people, particularly those with extreme sensitivities to air pollution.
+Furthermore, no Malaysian citizen is at high risk because air quality in Malaysian cities does not reach hazardous levels, so no one needs to stay indoors and wear a mask to protect themselves from the pollution.

+Looking at the plots for all of the cities above, it is clear that the AQI values in Malaysia are under control, but several cities require immediate action.
+As a result, there is no such thing as a safe level of air pollution, especially as the AQI approaches 50 and beyond.
+By learning whether or not the air we breathe is safe and how air pollution can affect our health, we can reduce the negative effects of air pollution on our bodies.